Faris Hammouti

-Faris Hammouti (born 21 January 1997) is a Moroccan professional footballer who plays as a centre-back for Dutch club Emmen.
+Faris Hammouti (born 21 January 1997) is a Moroccan professional footballer who plays as a centre-back for Cambodian Premier League club Preah Khan Reach Svay Rieng.

 Professional career

-Hammouti began his football training with IJFC for the 2005-06 season, and after a year transferred to the Feyenoord academy.
+Hammouti began his football training with IJFC for the 2005–06 season, and after a year transferred to the Feyenoord academy.
 He began as a winger, moved to midfield, and then settled into playing as a defender.
 After 10 years in the academy, Hammouti signed his first professional contract with Feyenoord on 16 June 2016.

-On 31 January 2017, Hammouti joined Almere City FC for the rest of the 2016-17 season.
+On 31 January 2017, Hammouti joined Almere City FC for the rest of the 2016–17 season.
 Hammouti extended his loan at Almere City for another year on 31 May 2017, opting to stay with the team during the 2017–18 season.

 On 30 August 2022, Hammouti signed a two-year contract with Den Bosch.
 On 18 January 2024, Hammouti's contract with Den Bosch was terminated by mutual consent.

 On 22 January 2024, Hammouti signed a contract with Emmen until June 2026.